Lankan prez Rajapaksa urges political parties to set aside differences; calls for ‘pro-people struggle' to mitigate worst eco crisis | Politics

 - Sri Lanka

-Sri Lanka's beleaguered President Gotabaya Rajapaksa on Sunday urged all political parties to set aside their differences and appealed to the worried citizens to join hands to steer a ''pro-people struggle'', amidst growing demands for his government's immediate resignation over its failure to tackle the country's worst economic crisis.
+Sri Lanka's beleaguered President Gotabaya Rajapaksa on Sunday urged all political parties to set aside their differences and appealed to the protesting citizens to join hands to steer a ''pro-people struggle'' to meet the challenges, amidst growing demands for his government's immediate resignation over its failure to tackle the country’s worst economic crisis.

 ''On this #InternationalWorkersDay, I once again invite all political party leaders in #lka to come to a consensus on behalf of the people.
 It's my sincere wish to call on the people to join hands to steer a pro-people struggle setting aside political differences,'' Gotabaya tweeted.